BenoitDelec/FadalBazooka.github.io/index.md

 | Ireland | +0.26 | +0.23 | 99% |
 | Canada | +0.26 | - | - |

 Irish speakers are the ones showing the most positive sentiments about same-sex marriage.
-There are also the ones that progress (positively) the most in their sentiments after legalization of same-sex marriages (with a significance of 99%).
-They are followed by Australians, who on the contrary show a slight reluctance after legalization (with a significance of 92%).
-Finally, Americans are also less optimistic on this new event (slight decrease in sentiment).
-Overall, it is interesting to note that on average, between 2015 and 2020, none of the nationalities are expressing negative sentiments.
-However, it does not mean that all speakers have positive opinions on this topic, it might actually differ between years and other speaker's specific features.
+There are also the ones that progress (positively) the most in their sentiments after the legalization (with a significance of 99%).
+They are followed by Australians, who, on the contrary, show a slight reluctance after legalization (with a significance of 92%).
+Finally, Americans are also less positive about this new event (slight decrease in sentiment).
+Overall, it is interesting to note that between 2015 and 2020, all three countries'average are positive.
+However, it does not mean that all speakers have positive opinions on this topic, it might actually differ across years.

 <img src="assets/img/Q1_merged_plot_with_density.png" class = "center">

-The upper series of plots allows to observe changes in sentiment scores when comparing the periods before and after same-sex marriage legalization.
+The upper series of plots allows observing changes in sentiment scores when comparing the periods before and after same-sex marriage legalization.
 Contrasts are not always crystal clear.
-One should pay attention to the fact that these averages curves reflect averages by quote rather than averages by month, which explains why these average lines do not always seem to be the average of the corresponding sentiment curve.
+One should pay attention to the fact that these average curves reflect averages by quote rather than averages by month, which explains why these average lines do not always seem to be the mean of the corresponding sentiment curve.

 The lower series of plots shows the number of quotes per month, which can be interpreted as a popularity metric.
 This time, contrasts can be much more easily visualized, and a clear trend appears : the popularity of the same-sex marriage topic decreases straight after its legalization.
-On the other hand, conclusions regarding its effect on quotes' sentiment can hardly be assessed as the effect of legalization at large scale does not seem to lead to strong changes.
+On the other hand, conclusions regarding its effect on quotes' sentiment can hardly be assessed, as the effect of legalization at a country's scale does not seem to lead to strong opinion change.

 In this section, we focused on one specific event related to one sub-community of the LGBT community.
-Now, we would like to extend our analysis to the community in its whole.
-For that, we will perform our sentiment analyis on the speaker's quotes on a larger dataset, which includes all groups of LGBT community.
+Now, we would like to extend our analysis to the community as a whole.
+In this purpose, we will perform our sentiment analysis on a larger dataset, which includes all groups of LGBT community.

 -----------------

 ## Which features of the speakers have the most impact on their sentiment regarding the LGBT community ?

 As stated before, thanks to Wikidata, we had access to several speaker's features.
-These features, such as nationality, occupation and age, could be the cause of some disparities between the speaker's sentiments.
+These features, such as nationality, occupation and age, could cause  disparities between speaker'sentiments.
 Let's see what we get!

 ### Which countries' opinions significantly contrast with others ?